Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 QNu Labs is a leader in quantum-safe cryptography products and solutions, offering unconditional and forward security of data on the internet and cloud.

-After having done several firsts in India and globally, the startup felt the need to develop next-generation security solutions that would leverage the power of quantum technologies to address cyber security problems of the classical computing world.
+After achieving several firsts in India and globally, the startup felt the need to develop next-generation security solutions that would leverage the power of quantum technologies to address cybersecurity challenges in the classical computing world.

 Its team consists of passionate people with diverse skills in Quantum Physics, Quantum Security, Cybersecurity, Optoelectronics, Laser technology, and high-precision electronics.
-QNu Labs achieved the momentous milestone of becoming India’s first and only Quantum Cryptography company and put India on the prestigious quantum map of the world.
+QNu Labs achieved the momentous milestone of becoming India’s first and only Quantum Cryptography company, putting India on the world’s prestigious quantum map.

 How many Patents does QNu Labs have?